Nadja Benaissa: 2018–2025: Return to the limelight

 In late 2020, BMG Rights Management acquired the catalog of No Angels' former label Cheyenne Records.
 Released to strong streaming numbers in November 2020, a revived interest from the media and their fan base prompted Benaissa and her former band mates to launch an official Instagram account through which they began sharing private photos and hosted several livestreams in the weeks following.
 With BMG interested in issuing updated versions of their early catalog, the quartet re-formed in January 2021 to record 20, their first full-length album release since 2009, with plans to expand the anniversary celebrations.
 Released in June 2021, the album debuted at number one on the German Albums Chart, becoming No Angels' first chart topper in nearly two decades.
 In June 2022, the band kicked off their Celebration Tour at the Kindl-Bühne Wuhlheide.

 In November 2023, Benaissa released the single "Ich halt dich nicht auf," a duet with singer Noël André.
 The song is planned to precede her yet-to-be-titled second solo album which Benaissa was expecting for release in 2024.
 On 27 March 2024, Benaissa co-starred as Maria in the RTL live action musical Die Passion, based on the Passion of Jesus and filmed in Kassel.
 While the live show was broadcast to highly critical reviews, Benaissa herself was praised for her performance.
 From April to May 2024, she competed as Elgonia on the tenth season of the German adaption of the reality singing competition television series The Masked Singer, finishing in fourth place.
+In 2025, she reteamed with former No Angels collaborator Peter Plate to record the song "Der Krieg ist aus," the lead single from the soundtrack album Romeo & Julia – Liebe ist Alles.

+2026–present: Renewed solo activity

+In February 2026, Benaissa self-released a deluxe edition of Schritt für Schritt to commemorate the album's 20th anniversary, featuring the single versions of "Es ist Liebe" and "Ich hab dich," along with the previously unreleased track "Familie," and new artwork.
+To promote the release, she performed two standalone concerts in Berlin and Cologne, her first solo live appearances in several years.
+That same month, she also joined the 19th season of Let's Dance, the German adaption of the dance competition television series Strictly Come Dancing.
+Partnered with professional dancer Vadim Garbuzov, she ultimately finished seventh out of 14 contestants, despite having been considered a frontrunner after several weeks of standout performances.
+On May 8, 2026, she self-released the single "Es könnte nicht besser sein," co-written with Philippe Bühler.